ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 You will commit very often, multiple times a day, sometimes within in minutes.
 It is the action you do most of the time when using Git.

 Do not commit half-done, not-functioning work.
-Any commit should be a tiny solution for its own.
+Any commit should be a small solution for its own.
 As an example, a commit can contain the refactoring of a single method in your code or the rephrasing of a paragraph in a text document.

 Contents which have been staged must be committed to produce a snapshot of your current work in the Git repository.
-Any commit is self-contained, it does not only reference your current changes, but everything which makes up the state of your current project at the time you are committing.
+Any commit is self-contained, it does not only reference your current changes but everything which makes up the state of your current project at the time you are committing.
 This is because each commit contains a pointer to its direct predecessor, the parent commit.
 Beginning at the most recent commit, the *tip*, the list of commits is a sequence pointing to the past, defining your entire project at the current time.

 Commit with `git commit [-a] [-m "your commit message"]`.

-`-a` is a nice shorthand option to even stage content which has been modified or deleted without a previous `git add` command.
+`-a` is a nice shorthand option even to stage content which has been modified or deleted without a previous `git add` command.
 New contents still need to be staged with the `git add` command.
 With `-m "your commit message"` you tell your co-workers and probably yourself why you made the commit.

-An even shorter form of committing in that case is `git commit -am "your commit message"`.
+An even shorter form of committing, in that case, is `git commit -am "your commit message"`.

 Here the option to stage modified and deleted contents and the option to provide a commit message are combined in one option `-am`.
 You can combine multiple options in a single one like here, the only restriction is that only the last option can take an argument, like the commit message.